 Suni: Gunner is our trusty hound.
-He’s a seven year old lab, and he goes with us everywhere.
+He’s a seven-year-old lab, and he goes with us everywhere.
 He is one lucky animal; he’s been to a lot of neat places.

-It is good thing to have a dog when we’re in Mexico.
+It is a good thing to have a dog when we’re in Mexico.
 Most animals aren’t cared for as pets down there, so dogs in Mexico can be unfriendly.
 As a result, Mexican people are generally leery of dogs.
 When I go to Mexico alone, he’s good security.

 TCM: Is it tricky to get him across the border, and back?

 Suni: Going into Mexico is not an issue with Gunner.
 It’s coming back to the USA that can be tricky.
 There’s an international health certificate from the vet that you should carry with you, although I have never been asked for paperwork.

 TCM: Thanks for the interview Suni.
 Is there anything else you’d like to add?

 Suni: I’m just another knucklehead out there, trying to enjoy nature.

 Suni Williams’ Rig

 Truck: 2006 Toyota Tundra TRD Limited, crew cab, single rear wheel, gas, 4×4